Shaance/minesweeper/README.md

 At every turn:

-- You will have to choose between 'reveal' and 'flag/unflag' mode by input R or F
+- You will have to choose between 'reveal' and 'flag/unflag' mode by inputting R or F
 - You can then input the row and the column you want to play on

 Board representation: